The Community College Facility

 demands for postsecondary education in

 the State.
-Your active participation in the
+Your active participation in CCFC is essential to the viability of the

 organization and the success of our

-The Coalition holds an annual meeting in the fall, and meets periodically during regular meetings of the Community College League of California (CCLC) in order to minimize travel costs for community college personnel.
+CCFC holds an annual meeting in the fall, and meets periodically during regular meetings of the Community College League of California (CCLC) in order to minimize travel costs for community college personnel.

 We believe membership in this Coalition is important to your facility program.